8 Things to do in Utrecht with Kids

 6.Gamestate

 The biggest arcadehall in the Benelux, at least they claim to be.
+As of 2024 it definitely isn’t the largest arcadehall anymore in the Benelux.
 We had been to arcadehalls before in the USA and Yuri (and Paul) loved them.
 So when we heard one was opening in our hometown, we just had to go there.
-First time Paul and Yuri went there was about a year ago.
+First time Paul and Yuri went there was in 2019.
 They loved it.
 We visited several times since.
 It’s in the city center, so easy to go to when we have some shopping to do.
-We even had part of Yuri’s Birthday party here, which was awesome.
+We even had Yuri’s 9th Birthday party here, which was awesome.

 In conclusion if your kid is into games, this is something for you, to do in Utrecht with kids.